• Home

 This is why we’re not advocating you ditch Google Sheets in favor of other expensive data visualization tools.

-There’s an easy-to-use and amazingly affordable visualization tool that comes as an add-in you can easily install in your Google Sheets with ready-made cash flow charts.
+There’s an easy-to-use and amazingly affordable visualization tool that comes as an add-in you can easily install in your Google Sheets with ready-made graphs for cash flow analysis.
 The tool is called ChartExpo.

 So, what is ChartExpo?